bekos-res/e-shop-repo/README.md

      - A description
      - Price
      - Stock count (initially set to 2 units per product).
+     - Attempt count (for all attempts to buy it)
+     - Failed customer service list (to keep track of unserviced customers)

 2. **Customer Simulation**:
    - Up to 5 customers interact with the e-shop concurrently.